puppetlabs/cpp-pcp-client/README.md

 method.
 Each argument to the list is one level to descend.

-TODO(ale): document what happens in case of get() with unknown key
+TODO(ale): document what happens in case of get() with unknown key TODO(ale): check: we don't have any data_type_error TODO(ale): check: _get_ does not throw anything

-The _get_ and _set_ methods can throw the following exceptions:
+The _set_ methods can throw the following exception:

- - index_error - thrown when a nested message index is invalid
+ - data_key_error - thrown when a nested message key is invalid (i.e. the
- - data_type_error - thrown when trying to set or get invalid type
+ associated value is not a valid JSON object, so that is not possible to iterate the remaining nested keys) or when the root element is not a valid JSON object, so that is not possible to set the specified key-value entry.

+ TODO(ale): document type() errors

 __ParsedChunks__